 Guess what?
 Contempo Cafe sits next door to Chef Mickey’s and offers a similar experience as far as seeing the monorail goes.
 Sure it doesn’t have the characters, but the food is better, and the price is lower at Contempo Cafe.

 Another perk is you don’t have to have a dining reservation.
 Contempo Cafe offers Disney mobile order as well.
 If you are in your room or leaving Magic Kingdom, you can order through the My Disney Experience app and then pick up your food when you get there.
 There are plenty of places to dine inside at Contempo Cafe after picking up your meal.

-Below is the dessert case; the items in it will be available for order on the app as well.
+Below is the dessert case; the items in it will be available for order on the app.

 As far as food goes, you’ll find that this Contemporary Resort dining option offers all three meals daily.
-Expect to find items like flatbread pizza, burgers, chicken nuggets, and plant-based menu items.
+So expect to find items like flatbread pizza, burgers, chicken nuggets, and plant-based menu items.

 I ordered this one evening when I was leaving the Magic Kingdom.
 Then I walked over to pick it up.
 I had a little shopping to do at the resort store.
 So when I was finished I selected the “I’m Here, Prepare My Order” and it was ready within minutes.

 The salad was a wonderful option as far as quick service plant-based meals go.
 You can probably tell it was large and hearty with the roasted sweet potatoes and garbanzos.